RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

-psp_nc_zh-Hans_3_10 | .pdf | PSP Naming Convensions for Chinese Simplified psp_nc_zh-Hant_3_10 | .pdf | PSP Naming Convensions for Chinese Traditional psptestcases_forTRC50-English | .pdf | 94 page document on all the tests that are done on every game when the master copy is recieved by Sony psptestcases_forTRC50-Japanese | .pdf | Japanese version ptrc52-English | .doc, .pdf | ptrc52-Japanese | .doc, .pdf | Japanese version
+psp_nc_zh-Hans_3_10 | .pdf | PSP Naming Convensions for Chinese Simplified psp_nc_zh-Hant_3_10 | .pdf | PSP Naming Convensions for Chinese Traditional psptestcases_forTRC50-English | .pdf | 94 page document on all the tests that are done on every game when the master copy is recieved by Sony psptestcases_forTRC50-Japanese | .pdf | Japanese version of all the test cases ptrc52-English | .doc, .pdf | TRC for PSPTM Software, Version 5.2, including information on how to submit the TRC form ptrc52-Japanese | .doc, .pdf | Japanese version of the TRC